elves/elvish/website/ref/edit.md

 Elvish session, or after a chunk of code is executed, `going to read` is printed.

-$elvdoc -ns edit: -dir ../pkg/edit
+@elvdoc -ns edit: -dir ../pkg/edit